Sunseeker launches new boatbuilding skills academy

 IIMS is delighted to be hosting the Ian Nicolson Lecture “Lessons learned from 78 years of marine surveying” live on Thursday 13th April between 10.30 and 12.30 (UK time).
 The lecture is open to anyone who wishes to attend.
 Continue reading “Announcing the Ian Nicolson Lecture: Your invitation to attend”

-Provisional announcement of a 2023 IIMS UK Conference in June
+Announcement of a 2023 IIMS Annual Conference in June

 Chilworth Manor Hotel near Southampton